 Next to the installed Romes software, the Autonomous Scanner offers additional software, capable of configuring the Autonomous Scanner system via a web-GUI.
-Access to the Autonomous Scanner system is possible with a data connection via the 4G modem, see 3.2.1.4
+Access to the Autonomous Scanner system is possible with a data connection via the 4G modem, see 3.2.4

 The Autonomous Scanner system is designed to automatically start with the measurements when the power supply on the train is switched on (auto start).
-When the train shift is finished and the power supply on the train is switched off, the Autonomous Scanner (which then runs on the Battery Pack) automatically stops the running measurements and sends the measurement data to the Landside Server (auto stop).
+When the train shift is finished and the power supply on the train is switched off, the Autonomous Scanner (which then runs on the Battery Pack) automatically, after a predefined time, stops the running measurements and switches off (auto stop).
 This can be configured via the web-GUI.